 As it is revealing many important aspects, it is necessary to prepare for this answer well.

 Unless you want to mumble something silly, which has no such positive impact?

 2) Which Moment can one Describe in the Answer?

 A person has several happy moments in life.

-When this question is asked, many childhood memories come rushing to mind.
+When this question asked, many childhood memories come rushing to mind.

-All such instances can be said as happiest moments in life.
+All such instances can say as the happiest moments in life.

 But do you think answering in one line, can benefit you in any sort?